Angeeth/NexTalk/README.md

 Users can send direct messages privately.

 ## Password Authentication
-Passwords are securely hashed using bcrypt and stored on backend.
+Passwords are securely hashed using SHA-256 and stored on backend.

 ## Encrypted Local Storage
 Messages stored in browser localStorage are AES encrypted.

 ## Auto Message Expiry
 Messages older than 24 hours are automatically deleted.

+## File Sharing
+Users can upload and share files in chats.

+## Auto File Expiry
+Uploaded files are automatically deleted from the server after 24 hours.

 ---